DDDOH/ProjectTemplate/README.md

 # ProjectTemplate

+Status: Actively maintained.
+Any question or suggestion is welcome.
+Contact us by [email](mailto:yufeng_zheng@berkeley.edu?subject=[GitHub]%20Project%20Template) or raise an issue.
+We will give response within 48 hours.

 Start your next deep learning project with fundamental experiment management scripts.

 This is a basement folder for a new research project.
 I have implemented some simple yet necessary scripts for running a deep learning experiment.
 When starting a new project, you can get rid of the time consuming part which is basically implementing these functions repetitively.